radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 The RADIUS/(D)TLS client SHOULD NOT assume that the configured server is not able to handle all packets of the packet type based on the Protocol-Error response.
 In proxy scenarios, a RADIUS proxy may be unable to forward accounting packets for one realm, but able to forward them for another.

-Since proxying of RADIUS packets is a general issue in RADIUS and not specific to RADIUS/(D)TLS, the details of handling the Protocol-Error reply on the client side are outside of the scope of this document.
+Since proxying of RADIUS packets is a general issue in RADIUS and not specific to RadSec, the details of handling the Protocol-Error reply on the client side are outside of the scope of this document.

 ### Differences from RFC 6614 unwanted RADIUS packet handling